-6. Annual Review
+6 Annual Review

-6.1 Fees and charges are reviewed annually by lead members at a joint meeting.
-The Constitution (Para 86, Part 8) allows for the approval of charges to be made by Directors or their nominees in accordance with Council policies and any criteria approved by Cabinet.
+- 6.1 Fees and charges are reviewed annually by lead members. - 6.2 The Constitution (Para 86, Part 8) allows for the approval of charges to be made by Directors or their nominees in accordance with Council policies and any criteria approved by Cabinet.
 The charges are thus determined in accordance with this strategy.
-There have been calls to review charges when setting the annual budget - but this is currently problematic where beach huts are concerned as they need to be determined well in advance of the annual renewal date in January of each year.
+There have been calls to review charges when setting the annual budget but this can be problematic, some, e.g., beach huts charges need to be determined well in advance of the annual renewal date in January of each year.